• Skip to primary navigation

 • Ice Candy Plastic Bags: These are listed on Amazon as popsicle bags.
 You will want to get the pack with the size 2 inches by 12 inches.

-• Funnel: You will need a funnel with a big enough hole to allow the thickened mixture to fall through the funnel into each bag.
+• Funnel: You will need a funnel with a big enough hole to allow the thickened mixture to flow through into each bag.

 Recipe Tips